Jnix2007/thebasetrix/README.md

 ## how it works

-the app connects to base sepolia's flashblocks-aware rpc endpoint to pull real blockchain data every 10 seconds. this data gets transformed into the falling character streams you see on screen.
+the app connects to base sepolia's flashblocks-aware rpc endpoint to pull real blockchain data every 10 seconds. this data gets transformed into the falling character streams you see on screen

-flashblocks enable ultra-fast 200ms preconfirmations on base. learn more in the [base flashblocks documentation](https://docs.base.org/base-chain/flashblocks/apps).
+flashblocks enable ultra-fast 200ms preconfirmations on base! learn more in the [base flashblocks documentation](https://docs.base.org/base-chain/flashblocks/apps)

-when the api is unavailable, it falls back to realistic mock data so the visual effect never breaks.
+when the api is unavailable, it falls back to realistic mock data so the visual effect never breaks

-the animation uses pure css for smooth performance - no javascript interference once the streams are generated.
+the animation uses pure css for smooth performance - no js interference once the streams are generated

 ## technical notes